 The level will be determined by an onsite placement exam.
 Courses will count at DePaul as ITA 198, ITA 298, or ITA 398.

 Other Courses (4.5 credits):

-Italian Art: Rome through the centuries – from its origins to the 17th Century (course code TBD)
+HAA 130 - Italian Art: Rome through the centuries – from its origins to the 17th Century (A&L)

 This course is an introduction to the Italian art from the early Roman period to the Baroque era.
 Our standpoint is a privileged one: Roma.
 The multi-layered structure of the city is a perfect set to examine the dramatic metamorphoses and continuities that characterize the Italian artistic culture from its origin to the 17th Century.
 A day trip to the archaeological site Ostia, and to Florence, the birthplace of Renaissance art are also included.
 Through the course students will understand the history of Italian art in its social and cultural contexts.
 The student’s ability in interpreting the visual elements in art and architecture will be stimulated in order to strengthen their aesthetic awareness and critical observation.
 Class meetings take place weekly, and mainly on location in the city, permitting first-hand study of extant works.

 MCS 350 - Imagining Italy: Cinema as a Collective Narrative of the Italian People (JYEL)

 This course is designed as an introduction to Classic Italian Cinema from the years of the Fascist regime to the late 60’s, with a specific focus on how movies both represented and shaped fundamental facets of Italian mentality, culture, and social structures.
 More specifically, students will explore the themes of Representations of men and women and definition of their roles in Italian society; The narrative of love, romance, and desire; The influence of family structures; The foundation of a sense of national community; Fascination and deceit: the power of show business on the Italian people; Emigration and Immigration; Challenging traditions: the struggle towards modernity.